 For anyone seeking one to one support, we now offer both a Helpline and live Web Chat, with experienced counsellors.

-NOW OPEN Monday to Friday, 10am to 10pm AWST (except on public holidays).
+NOW OPEN 7 days a week, 10am to 10pm AWST (except on public holidays).

 Live Web Chat

-NOW AVAILABLE Monday to Friday, 10am to 10pm AWST (except on public holidays).
+NOW AVAILABLE 7 days a week, 10am to 10pm AWST (except on public holidays).
 See the yellow chat icon on the far bottom right of this screen.

 If you live in regional, rural or remote Western Australia and you are experiencing family and domestic violence, please call DVassist’s telephone support counselling service or contact us on Web Chat.
 The DVassist helpline and Web Chat support service is free and confidential.